 Among translators there is often much debate as to how to appropriately translate the divisions of legislative texts.
-Under the entry for “section” the Alcaraz/Hughes dictionary* observes that “Acts (of the UK Parliament) are divided into sections, sub-sections and paragraphs,” indicating that “al hablar de las divisiones del texto de una ley ‘section’ equivale a ‘artículo’ y ‘article’ a ‘sección’… (aunque) en el Derecho comunitario redactado en inglés ‘article’ equivale a ‘artículo.’”
+Under the entry for “section” the Alcaraz/Hughes dictionary* notes that “Acts (of the UK Parliament) are divided into sections, sub-sections and paragraphs,” indicating that “al hablar de las divisiones del texto de una ley ‘section’ equivale a ‘artículo’ y ‘article’ a ‘sección’… (aunque) en el Derecho comunitario redactado en inglés ‘article’ equivale a ‘artículo.’”
 In other respects, the U.S. Code** is divided into Titles, Parts, Chapters and Sections (the latter being conveyed by the symbol “§” rather than by the word “section”).
 And major pieces of Spanish legislation (Código Civil; Código Penal, etc.) are divided into Libros, Títulos, Capítulos and Artículos.

 *Enrique Alcaraz Varó and Brian Hughes.
 Diccionario de términos jurídicos ingles-español, Spanish-English.
 Barcelona: Ariel, 2005.